observablehq/framework/docs/getting-started.md

 <span class="blue">│</span>  <span class="muted"><span class="invert">h</span>ello-framework</span>
 <span class="blue">└</span>
 </pre>

-<div class="tip">You can change the slug later, and Observable will automatically redirect to the latest URL.</div>

 Lastly, you can enter an optional deploy message.
 Deploy messages are shown on Observable and help you keep track of deploy history.
 For now, you can just leave this blank by hitting Enter.